-Elizabeth College is committed to the provision of support for pupils with additional learning needs.
-Pupils having such needs are defined as having “a learning difficulty which calls for special educational provision to be made.”
+Elizabeth College is committed to the provision of support for students with additional learning needs.
 The provision of additional support is intended to allow these students to enjoy access to the full richness of our curriculum, in order that they are empowered to achieve or exceed their academic potential.